-Any operational failures shown in Table 6 will activate a failure warning output signal to an open-collector transistor switch to (+) power rated for 50 mA to operate a relay, alarm, or pull-up resistor for a TTL output pulse.
+Any operational failures shown in Table 6 will activate a failure warning output signal to an open-collector transistor switch to (+) power rated at 50 mA to operate a relay, alarm, or pull-up resistor for TTL output pulse.
 This switch's factory default is normally closed (NC), but can be changed to normally open (NO) by the Set FOP RS-485 command.
-The failure warning signal has a short, programmable delay (default: 200 ms) before activation to eliminate trips due to noise spikes, a nearby lightning strike, or any similar transient.
+This failure warning signal has a short, programmable delay (default: 200 ms) before activation to eliminate trips due to noise spikes, nearby lightning strikes, and similar transients.

 While set up errors shown in Table 6 are being corrected, the failure warning outputs can be deactivated using the Errsig RS-485 command toggled to OFF, or by holding down the FS button and then pressing the Z button two times in a row for at least half a second each.
 However, the failure LEDs will still be operating.
 When all setup errors have been corrected, a calibration can be done and the failure outputs should be reactivated using the Errsig command toggled to ON, or by repeating the procedure with the pushbuttons.

-So an S2A will work with LVDTs having a low secondary DC resistance, the S2A's secondary short detector is disabled by default.
-To enable this function, hold down the FS button and press the Z button three times in a row for a half-second each time to toggle it ON, or use the command Errsec on over the RS-485 bus.
-If a secondary short develops, LEDs E steady on and S blinking will be displayed, along with error code 1024.
+In order for an SC200 module to work with an LVDT or a half-bridge with low secondary DC resistance, its secondary short diagnostic is disabled by default.
+To enable this function, hold down the FS button and press the Z button three times in a row for a half-second each time to toggle it ON, or use the command Errsec ON over the RS-485 bus.
+If a secondary short were to develop, LEDs E steady on and S blinking will be displayed, along with error code 1024 appearing on the RS-485 bus.